🔄

 Tyson Fury may have stepped away from boxing, but the debates surrounding his two fights with Oleksandr Usyk continue to burn.
-And if you ask Fury himself, there’s no debate at all.
+If you ask Fury himself, there’s no debate at all.
 The former heavyweight champion remains adamant that he defeated Usyk both times, going as far as to say the rematch “wasn’t even close.”

 Fury: “I Beat Him Twice — The World Knows the Truth”

 Fury has repeatedly stated that he believes he won both encounters with Usyk.
-In one message, he wrote that he “beat the f****r two times” and that “the world knows the truth” Boxing News 24/7.
+In one message, he wrote that he “beat the fr two times” and that “the world knows the truth” Boxing News 24/7.
+Despite the official scorecards, which awarded both fights to Usyk, Fury maintains that the judges got it wrong.

 Rewatching the Fights “Hundreds of Times”

+According to Fury, he has studied both bouts obsessively.
+He claims that outside of the dramatic ninth round in the first fight—where Usyk rocked him and forced a standing count—he controlled the action.
 “He had that one ninth round when he shook me and chased me all over the ring, but I didn’t fall.
 I refused to fall, like a Spartan,” Fury said RingSide24 rtfight.com.

 But it’s the rematch that Fury feels most strongly about.